Understanding Antidepressants & Psychotherapy

 In my experience a huge majority of my clients would have been offered medication for mental health issues such as depression, anxiety, OCD and even bereavement.
 Talking therapies are particularly effective for depression, anxiety, OCD and addiction, where there is an emphasis on patterns of behaviour and stressors/triggers

-However, Dr. Byrne explains how it is important to understand that sometimes a client, for example, may present with depressive-anxiety disorder and may need medication initially, in order that they are more receptive to therapy.
-She continues explaining how it is challenging for both the client and therapist to work together in therapy when a client has such a bleak and narrow view of the world.
+However, Dr. Byrne explains how it is important to understand that sometimes a client may present with depressive-anxiety disorder and may need medication initially.
+This is so they are more receptive to therapy.
+She continues explaining when client has a bleak and narrow view of the world it is challenging for both.
 This makes it difficult to make progress.

 An antidepressant gives the client the opportunity to interpret their mood level and have a more optimistic outlook.
 Therefore they can engage more in the therapeutic process.
 It is vital that the therapist monitors the clients progress and possible resistance to the intervention and revises treatment plans as necessary